gruntwork-io/cloud-nuke/README.md

 cloud-nuke aws --resource-type s3 --config path/to/file.yaml
 ```

+Given this command, `cloud-nuke` will nuke _only_ S3 buckets, as specified by the `--resource-type s3` option.

-Given this config, `cloud-nuke` will only nuke S3 buckets that match one of the provided regular expressions.
-So a bucket named `alb-app-access-logs` would be deleted, but not a bucket named `my-s3-bucket`.
+Now given the following config, the s3 buckets that will be nuked are further filtered to only include ones that match any of the provided regular expressions.
+So a bucket named `alb-app-access-logs` would be deleted, but a bucket named `my-s3-bucket` would not.
 ```yaml
 s3:
   include: